otto-de/jlineup/docs/WEB.md

 Content-Type: application/json

 You should get an 202 as answer.
-Just post the same config again to create a second run.
+Then just post the same config again to create a second run.

 If you go to http://localhost:8080/internal/reports now, you should see